logancarlile97/HomelabShutdown/README.md

 You must use SSH keys or the program will not be able to connect to the remote machine.
 You can create a new SSH Key by running this command on most linux distrobutions
     <code>ssh-keygen -a 100 -t ed25519</code>

+If you are unsure of how to do work with ssh keys then <a href = "https://www.youtube.com/watch?v=vINn1MIrf7o">this</a> is a good video.

 It is highly recommended that you create a new user who's only permision is to run your shutdown command

 ### Local Shutdown Commands